 Affective Engineering and Computer Arts Lab (AECAL) researches and develops models to infer human affective, emotional, or sensual responses and applies these models to specific objectives.
 When a person is exposed to a stimulus, the experience may be associated with quantifiable internal and external responses.
 Because the systems are developed to satisfy specific, practical objectives, the models applied range from statistical models to methods of soft computing and intelligent systems (also known as artificial intelligence, or AI).
 AECAL develops new methods to meet those needs.

 There are many areas where affective responses are central to the functioning of essential systems.
 In security, for example, user feelings lead to behaviors that may either protect or endanger data, systems, and people.
-In education, how students feel has a direct influence on how they.
+In education, how students feel has a direct influence on how they learn.
 In healthcare, patient affect influences recovery and improving how patients feel is also a major final goal.
 In these and other areas, intelligent systems are discovering novel solutions to problems once considered beyond the scope of engineering.

 AECAL also applies affective engineering and intelligent systems to the arts.
 Computers have often been tools for the arts but, in every medium, intelligent systems are becoming full partners in the creation process.
 In the past, many developments for the computer arts have become technologies we use every day.